fluid-checkout/fluid-checkout/readme.txt

 TODO: Add notice for instructions to upgrade template files structure.

+* Added: Compatibility with plugin Klarna Checkout for WooCommerce by Krokedil.
+* Added: Compatibility with plugin PaysonCheckout for WooCommerce by Krokedil.
 * Added: Functions `undo_hooks` to feature files to allow undoing hook changes in some rare cases.
 * Improved: Separate styles for checkout layout and checkout steps into different files, allowing to load them independently.
 * Improved: Moved template files to a better structure, making it consistent with the PRO plugin structure and easier to understand.